Bhakt (pejorative): Usage

-Supporters often use the term bhakt proudly to show devotion, loyalty and admiration for Modi's leadership, policies, Hindu values and vision for India.
+Some supporters embrace the label themselves, using bhakt as a badge of devotion, loyalty and admiration for Modi's leadership, policies, Hindu values and vision for India.

 However, the term has been widely applied by writers, critics, journalists and opponents to refer to Modi's devoted supporters, primarily when responding sarcastically or pejoratively to a wide range of Modi's statements and actions.

 Nisha Mathew in her article Bhakt nation: The return of the Hindu diaspora in Modi's India describes this alternate and contradictory usage.
 "Used by critics, civil society groups, and dissenting popular cultural voices, 'Modi-bhakt' has evoked proactive rather than defensive responses from those that see themselves as fitting the description.
 Identifying as true patriots or 'desh bhakts' they have willingly embraced this evocative term coined by those they denounce as anti-national or enemies of the nation and nominated themselves as privileged individuals called to Modi's divine mission."

-The word has become a convenient slur to stereotype Modi supporters who will frequently sidestep factual information and refuse to engage in meaningful debate.
-Opposition members such as Mahua Moitra frequenty take jibes at the "Bhakt and troll army" of the Bharatiya Janata Party (BJP) in political discourse.
+For critics, the word has become a convenient slur to stereotype Modi supporters who will frequently sidestep factual information and refuse to engage in meaningful debate.
+Opposition members such as Mahua Moitra frequently take jibes at the "Bhakt and troll army" of the Bharatiya Janata Party (BJP) in political discourse.